Teaching Portfolio

 Teaching Philosophy

 As a first-generation college graduate, I understand the transformative power of education.
 My teaching philosophy is rooted in the belief that education should not only inform but transform.
-My primary goals as an educator are to cultivate critical thinking, inspire curiosity, and foster a mindset of lifelong learning.
+My primary goals as an educator are to cultivate critical thinking, inspire curiosity, and nurture a mindset of lifelong learning.
 I aim to encourage students to think beyond conventional boundaries and find creative solutions to complex problems, preparing them to be adaptive thinkers in an ever-changing world.

 Beliefs About Teaching and Learning: